-Compared to peel tissue, it is hard to achieve substantial increase of anthocyanin content in flesh.
-However, everal groups reported flavonol increase in flesh by overexpressing some genes.
+Compared to peel tissue, it is hard to achieve substantial increase of both anthocyanin and flavonol content in flesh.
+Several groups reported limited flavonol increase in flesh by overexpressing some genes.
 Colliver (2002) (Colliver et al. 2002) reported that concomitant expression of CHI, CHS, F3H and FLS in tomato flesh increases flavonol content.
-Overexpression of CHI, CHS, and F3H led to an increase of dihydrokaempferol, which is one major branch point between anthocyanins and flavonols.
-Overexpression of FLS ensured a major shift towards the flavonol pathway and an increase in kaempferol, a flavonol.
-Among the 4 genes, CHS plays key role for flavonol production in flesh (Colliver et al. 2002).
-There was no report that Del/Ros could upregulate CHS or FLS (Butelli et al. 2008).
-Interestingly, the flesh of our DR overexpressing tomatoes was visibly purple in this experiment without upregulation of CHS and FLS (Butelli et al. 2008), even though it can act as a reportedly bottleneck (Butelli et al. 2008).
-This suggests that while CHS is an important bottleneck early in the pathway, it may not be as important as upregulation of genes dedicated to anthocyanin production such as DFR, ANS, 3-GT, and 5-GT for increased anthocyanin content.
-That indicates there may already be sufficient substrate available for anthocyanin production after upregulation of PAL, CHI, and F3H.
 Our CHI gene produced a moderate increase in both flavonol and anthocyanin content in the flesh after stacking DR genes.
 Reportedly, the DR gene upregulates not only CHI, but also PAL, and F3H (Butelli et al. 2008).
-All these genes play a role in conversion of phenylalanine into flavonol precursors known as dihydroflavonols.
-Dihydroflavols occur at the branching point between anthocyanin and flavonols.
+All these genes play a role in conversion of phenylalanine into flavonol precursors.